4.8

 (150)

-The park of Versailles is free to enter and is open all days of the year except during extreme weather conditions.
+Entry to the park is free and it remains open throughout the year, except in extreme weather conditions.

 The Grand Canal